Time Value of Money – Six Functions of a Dollar

 In order to calculate the PW$1/P factor for 4 years at an annual interest rate of 6%, use the formula below:

-Image of an equation showing that the present worth of one dollar per period factor is equal to 1 minus the quantity 1 over the quantity 1 plus i raised to the power n, all over i.
+an equation showing that the present worth of one dollar per period factor is equal to 1 minus the quantity 1 over the quantity 1 plus i raised to the power n, all over i.
 The value for i is 0.06 (six percent, the annual periodic rate), the value for n is 4 (four years) and the final result is 3.465106.

 Viewed on a timeline:

-Image of a timeline showing how you would pay $3.465106 today to receive $1 at the end of each of the next 4 years at an annual interest rate of 6 percent with annual compounding.
+a timeline showing how you would pay $3.465106 today to receive $1 at the end of each of the next 4 years at an annual interest rate of 6 percent with annual compounding.

 On the timeline, the initial deposit of $3.465106 is shown as negative because from the point of view of a depositor it would be a cash outflow.
 The future values of $1 at the end of each year are shown as positive because they would be cash inflows.

-To locate the PW$1/P factor, go to page 33 of AH 505, go down 4 years and across to column 5.
+To locate the PW$1/P factor, go to AH 505, page 33 (opens in a new tab), go down 4 years and across to column 5.
 The correct factor is 3.465106.

 Example 1: